-Council exhibited the RLUS three times and updated it incorporating community feedback; considering appropriate action through consultation with the RLUS now ready for Council consideration and adoption.
+The RLUS was exhibited three times and updated several times incorporating community feedback; it is considered that appropriate consultation has been undertaken and the RLUS is now ready for Council consideration and adoption.

 After adoption, Council Officers will seek to undertake further strategic work to prepare a framework to prioritise and implement the RLUS into the Southern Grampians Planning Scheme.